frc7787/Website-2024/README.md

 # Reybots
-Website looks good but isn't very re-usable.
+The reybots.ca site was made pretty quickly so it looks good but isn't very re-usable.
 That would be a good idea to implement in the future

 You can grab the image format and also the design at [https://www.figma.com/file/J0n10vjZMngRL1saQjP4Fz/Robotics-Website?node-id=0%3A1&t=O3Ods4NWQhHwwYv8-1](https://www.figma.com/file/J0n10vjZMngRL1saQjP4Fz/Robotics-Website?node-id=0%3A1&t=O3Ods4NWQhHwwYv8-1)